About the Institute

 This is not speculative ethics.

-It is decision support for real systems being built now.
+It is infrastructure for systems being built right now.

 Why This Matters